kadena-docs/kadena-docs/docs/smart-contracts/transactions.md

 Throughout its lifecycle, there are several ways you can check the status of the transaction using the transaction identifier or request key.
 For example, you can use the Pact `/listen` endpoint to wait for the results from a single transaction or the Pact `/poll` endpoint to poll the node for one or more transaction results without blocking new requests.
-You can also check whether transactions are pending in the mempool by calling the [peer-to-peer API](/api/peer-to-peer) endpoints, such as the `/mempool/member` abd `/mempool/lookup` endpoints.
+You can also check whether transactions are pending in the mempool by calling the [peer-to-peer API](/api/peer-to-peer) endpoints, such as the `/mempool/member` and `/mempool/lookup` endpoints.

 If you don't want to use the [Pact API](/api/pact-api) or the [peer-to-peer API](/api/peer-to-peer) to see results, you can enter the transaction request key in a block explorer, such as [explorer.kadena.io/mainnet](https://explorer.kadena.io/mainnet) or [explorer.kadena.io/testnet](https://explorer.kadena.io/testnet).

->>> What if something goes wrong?
->>> What could go wrong?
-Node goes offline?
-Miner doesn't pick it up?
-The contract has a bug that wasn't caught until execution?
->>> How long will a transaction remain in the mempool before it expires?
->>> Unique transaction identifier or request key: Are they the same thing or different things?

 ## Multi-step transaction flow